Jillian is a mom who has food allergies and years of personal experience to share with the greater food-allergy

 - If you are using a cake pan rather than cupcake liners, I HIGHLY recommend using parchment paper to line the bottom of the pans, because cakes without egg can easily break apart.
 I usually cut out a sheet of parchment to fit the bottom of the pan, and grease it with my butter alternative just before placing the parchment on the pan (see photo below).
 Also, be sure to grease the sides of your pans well.

 - If making cupcakes, fill the liners 2/3 full (see photo below).
 Overfilling will result in crunchy edges.

 Bake for the following times, or until a toothpick inserted in the center is clean:

 Do not open the oven door while these are baking.
 It is also important that the cakes are cooked enough, or the centers may be a little undercooked and sink.
 Be very careful to wait until the cupcakes or cakes have cooled completely before removing them from the pans!
 Doing so, even when just a little warm, will result in a cake that sinks.
 These cakes can be frosted and frozen for convenience.
-Otherwise, store in an airtight container in the refrigerator.
+Otherwise, store it in an airtight container in the refrigerator.

 © 2018 Jillian Erin